-The following are preliminary objectives for the proposed Limited Change Areas:
+The following are preliminary objectives for the proposed Incremental Change Areas:

-- Encourage housing growth and diversification in the form of townhouses, units, or dual occupancies in locations within 200 metres of identified Neighbourhood Activity Centres, Local Activity Centres and the retail centres of District and Small Towns. - Encourage low density housing types, such as dual occupancies and detached housing in areas which are more remote from activity centres and public transport. - Ensure new development maintains the spacious regional residential setting of established suburbs.
+- Encourage housing growth and diversification in the form of townhouses, units, or dual occupancies in locations within 200 metres of identified Neighbourhood Activity Centres, Local Activity Centres and the retail centres of District and Small Towns. - Encourage low density housing types, such as dual occupancies and detached housing in areas which are more remote from activity centres and public transport. - Ensure new development maintains the spacious residential setting of established suburbs. - Support a greater development on larger lots (>1500m2) only where it can be demonstrated that the criteria has been me